viviRbi/vyNote/Javascript-notes.md

 - Define a variable anywhere but do not write var, let, const before an assigment

 ### Is it a best practice to use global variables?
 Why or why not?
+It is not a best practice to use global variable because:
+- Global variable take longer to find than local variables
+- It easy to forget where we declare a global variable.
+- It can be overwritten by coworkers or ourself.
+This get even worse when we declare it by forgot the var/let/const keyword
+- Affect security, specifically on the web where user had access to the window (or global) object and able to modify it

 ### What is function and variable hoisting?
 - **Function hoisting**:
 	- Function declaration was moved to the top of the scope.
-Because of that, you can call it before it was declare
+Because of that, we can call it before it was declare
 ``` javascript
 sayHi()
 function sayHi() {console.log('Hi')}